Taking photos for consultations

 - Problem 2: slight smile.
 Although in both photos this patient seems to maintain the same slight smile, so the conditions are the same, even better would be without any expression.
 As if lost in thought or daydreaming, with the facial muscles all relaxed.

 First, in addition to good FFS photos, the request form will ask for the following:

 - A precise description of what you would like to change with FFS.

-- The pictures should be well lit and in focus, but not in direct spotlights or sun that causes contrast and shadows.
+- LIGHT – A diffuse light like facing a window, but not in direct spotlights or sun that causes contrast and shadows.

-- Try to have a blank, neutral color background
+- BACKGROUND – Try to have a blank, neutral background

-- Make-up: It’s fine to wear light make-up, but avoid heavy eyeliner or eye-shadows.
+- MAKEUP/HAIR: light make-up is ok, but avoid heavy eyeliner or eye-shadows.
 No glasses.
 Hair off face.

-- EXPRESSION: Keep a blank, relaxed expression, without a smile.
+- EXPRESSION: Keep a blank, relaxed expression, no smile.
 As if daydreaming.

 - POSTURE: It is best to turn your whole body to get the different angles rather than just turning your head.

 There are plenty of faux-pas to avoid when taking FFS photos, be it for a consultation, virtual simulation or a comparative collage.

 In summary, try to standardize every factor in your FFS Surgery photos so they may be more adequate for later comparison of your transition progress and surgical results.
 The same spot in your house is perfect, with identical lighting, expression (or lack thereof), makeup, and distance from the camera (on a tripod or table).